9 facts and secrets that will make you want to visit the Grand Mosque of Muscat

 When in Oman there is one attraction that stands out from the rest, which is known for its grand stature and mystified history.
 Naturally, the Grand Mosque is going to be one of the highlights of your visit to Muscat.
 Here are some interesting secrets and facts you should check out before visiting.

 The full name of this magnificent structure is the Sultan Qaboos Grand Mosque, which dominates the Muscat skyline.
 Royal is the keyword ringing in your ears when visiting the stunning beaches, malls, port and festivals of the bustling city, with Park Inn by Radisson, Muscat being perfectly located in the center of it all.
 Find out what else to expect on your journey to the royal Mosque of Muscat.

 1. World records

 Why settle for ordinary when you can have over the top?
 The mosque used to have the world’s largest carpet and chandelier, but Emiratis and Qataris came to measure the interior and made bigger versions in new mosques to steal the title.
 Regardless of titles and records, the Mosque is still pretty impressive.
-The chandelier is located in the centre of the men’s prayer hall and measures a staggering 14 metres and weighs 8,5 tonnes.
+The chandelier is located in the center of the men’s prayer hall and measures a staggering 14 meters and weighs 8,5 tons.
 It holds 600,000 shining bright Swarovski crystals, 24 carat gold plating and took more than four years to complete.

 2. Welcome one, welcome all